Skip to Main Content

 e.
 Access the full text and download to your computer.
 Use the Find command to see if certain terms related to your topic are present and where they appear in the article.

 Step 5: If an article look promising, click on the small folder icon to the right of the article’s title.
-This will place the article in a save folder for as long as you stay in Summon.
-If you leave Summon you will lose your saved articles.
+This will place the article in a folder, but make sure to sign in before closing Discovery in order to save them to your account.

-Step 6: The key to this search strategy is step 7, which is a reiteration of steps 3-6: Once you have browsed articles under one subject heading, go back, unclick your choice under Subject Terms (and sometimes even Discipline) and choose another to work with.
+Step 6: The key to this search strategy is step 7, which is a reiteration of steps 3-6: Once you have browsed articles under one subject heading, go back, unclick your choice under Subject and choose another to work with.
 Repeat the process of browsing and saving.
-Do this as long as you like, choosing different subject terms, different disciplines, even modifying your original search.
+Do this as long as you like, choosing different subject terms, or even modifying your original search.
 Browse and save from these sets of articles.

 Step 7: When you feel you have enough articles, click on your saved articles folder in the upper right-hand corner.
 Note that you can reformat the list in various citation formats such as MLA or Chicago/Turabian.
-Be sure to email the list (in its original or Summon format) to yourself.
-By doing so you will receive a list which retains links to the full text.
+Be sure to email the list (in its original or Discovery format) to yourself.